Use current location

 As one of the best tire shops in Cedar Park, one thing we've noticed is that drivers often neglect the alignment of their vehicle's wheels - and that's a bad thing for numerous reasons!
 Poorly aligned tires will cause unnecessary wear and tear, leading to early wheel changes.
 Worse, poor alignment can also cause safety issues by potentially impacting your handling and road grip.

 So, it's important to periodically have your wheels aligned at an experienced Cedar Park tire shop.
-In this article, we'll cover what wheel alignment does, how often you should do it, and the dangers of driving on misaligned wheels.
+In this article, we'll cover what wheel alignment services do, how often you should get wheel and tire alignment, and the dangers of driving on misaligned wheels.

 Simply put, wheel alignment refers to how your wheels are pointed when they're in motion.
 Ideally, each tire should be exactly parallel to its opposite on an axle, as well as being precisely perpendicular to the road.